florimondmanca/djangorestframework-api-key/README.md

 Intended to be:

-- ✌️ **Simple to use**: create, manage and revoke API keys via the admin site, or use built-in helpers to create API keys programmatically.
+- ✌️ **Simple to use**: create, view and revoke API keys via the admin site, or use built-in helpers to create API keys programmatically.
-- 🔒 **As secure as possible**: API keys treated with the same level of care than user passwords.
-They are only visible at creation, hashed before being stored in the database, and never shown again.
+- 🔒 **As secure as possible**: API keys are treated with the same level of care than user passwords.
+They are hashed before being stored in the database and only visible at creation.

 **Note**: there are important security aspects you need to consider before switching to an API key access control scheme.
-See also [Security caveats](#caveats).
+See [Security caveats](#caveats).

 ## Installation